TunaWaffle/K8sDemo/docs/images/Infrastructure.md

 - Create container `az storage container create --account-name k8sdemoterraform --name terraform-backend`
 - Update the providers.tf with your values for the backend storage.
 - For the GitHub Action to run, it will require a service principle create.
 This command only authorizes this service principle for the dev environment.
 It will either need a second service principle created for prod, or an additional scope added here.
-`az ad sp create-for-rbac --name "TF-DEV-SP" --role contributor --sdk-auth --scopes /subscriptions/{subscription-id}/resourceGroups/Demo-TF /subscriptions/{subscription-id}/resourceGroups/Demo-Dev`
-The output from this command should be stored in a [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) named AZURE_CREDENTIALS.
-For this sample we are storing them as an environment secret with the assumption there is a second service principle for prod.
+`az ad sp create-for-rbac --name "TF-DEV-SP" --role contributor --sdk-auth --scopes /subscriptions/{subscription-id}` The output from this command should be stored in a [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) named AZURE_CREDENTIALS.
+For this sample we are storing them as an GitHub Environment secret with the assumption there is a second service principle for prod.
 This follows the directions [here](https://github.com/marketplace/actions/azure-cli-action#configure-azure-credentials-as-github-secret)

 ## Creating the infrastructure
 - Navigate to the environment folder to create.
 This will be under the `Infrastructure\env` directory.